adresgezgini/CCAMD/README.md

 for Call Center Agent Malpractice Detection via Neural Feature Learning* to be published in Expert Systems with Applications Journal.

+## Abstract

+The corresponding work presents a practical solution to the problem of call center agent malpractice.
+A semi-supervised framework comprising of non-linear power transformation, neural feature learning with  k-means  and agglomerative clustering is outlined.
+We put these building blocks together and tune the parameters so that the best performance was obtained.
+The data used in the experiments is obtained from our in-house call center.
+It is made up of recorded agent-customer conversations which have been annotated using a convolutional neural network (CNN) based segmenter.
+The methods provided a means of tuning the parameters of the neural network to achieve a desirable result.
+We show that, using our proposed framework, it is possible to significantly reduce the malpractice classification error of a  clustering model (either k-means or agglomerative).
+By presenting the amount of silence per call as a key performance indicator, we show that the proposed system has increased the efficiency of quality control managers thus enhancing agents performance at our call center since deployment.

+## Citation

+    @article{OzanIheme20222,
+      title={A Novel Semi-supervised Framework for Call Center Agent Malpractice Detection via Neural Feature Learning}, author={Ozan, Şükrü and Iheme, Leonardo O.},
+      journal={Expert Systems with Applications},
+      volume={378},
+      pages={686--707},
+      year={2022},
+      publisher={}
+    }

 ## File List
 1.  [training.csv](data/training.csv) under **data** folder is the training data we used for training our proposed frameworks.
 Each row represents one training sample.
 The file comprises of 5 columns named record, speech, silence, noise, and music, respectively.
 These columns hold the corresponding percentage values which were calculated by preprocessing